Calculate area, perimeter, volume, and surface area of shapes

 Show students how changing a dimension affects area or volume with instant feedback.

 Not directly.
-Break the shape into standard shapes, calculate each, and sum the results.
+Break the shape into the supported shapes, calculate each, and sum the results.

 Every calculation runs locally in your browser.
 Your numbers and expressions are not transmitted or stored.